CO2e Carbon Footprint Calculator

 Home Energy Emissions and How to Reduce Them

-Home energy use accounts for about 27% of the average American's carbon footprint, split between electricity (which powers lights, appliances, and cooling) and direct fuel combustion (natural gas or heating oil for space heating and water heating).
+Home energy use accounts for roughly one-quarter of the average American's carbon footprint, split between electricity (which powers lights, appliances, and cooling) and direct fuel combustion (natural gas or heating oil for space heating and water heating).
 The carbon intensity of your electricity depends heavily on where you live.

-States like Washington, Oregon, and Vermont have relatively clean electricity grids thanks to hydroelectric and nuclear power, producing less than 0.1 kg CO2 per kWh.
-In contrast, states reliant on coal like West Virginia and Wyoming produce over 0.8 kg CO2 per kWh.
-The national average is 0.417 kg CO2 per kWh and declining as renewables grow.
+States like Washington, Oregon, and Vermont have relatively clean electricity grids thanks to hydroelectric and nuclear power, producing far less CO2 per kWh than fossil-heavy grids.
+The EPA national electricity-used factor is about 0.394 kg CO2 per kWh, but regional eGRID values vary sharply.
 Check your specific state's grid carbon intensity for a more accurate calculation.

 The most impactful home energy reduction strategies include installing solar panels (eliminates most or all electricity emissions), switching to a heat pump (2-3x more efficient than gas furnaces and eliminates direct gas combustion), upgrading to LED lighting (75-85% lighting energy reduction), and improving insulation to reduce heating and cooling loads.
 A fully electrified home powered by solar has near-zero energy-related carbon emissions.